microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernancePrivilegedAccessGroupEligibilitySchedule.md

                       - `[CoverImageItemId <String>]`: Unique identifier of the [driveItem][] that is the cover of the album.
                     - `[ChildCount <Int32?>]`: Number of children contained immediately within this container.
                   - `[CTag <String>]`: An eTag for the content of the item.
 This eTag is not changed if only the metadata is changed.
 Note This property is not returned if the item is a folder.
 Read-only.
-                  - `[Children <IMicrosoftGraphDriveItem[]>]`: Collection containing Item objects for the immediate children of Item.
+                  - `[Children <IMicrosoftGraphDriveItem1[]>]`: Collection containing Item objects for the immediate children of Item.
 Only items representing folders have children.
 Read-only.
 Nullable.
                   - `[Content <Byte[]>]`: The content stream, if the item represents a file.
                   - `[Deleted <IMicrosoftGraphDeleted>]`: deleted
                   - `[File <IMicrosoftGraphFile>]`: file